 What is the average length of stay?

-Depending on the baby's condition it can be hours while others have stayed with us up to 4 months.
+Depending on your baby's condition, it can be hours while others have stayed with us up to 4 months.
 Once your baby is stable and the discharge date is approaching, we will work to provide you with all the necessary training and information needed to take the baby home.

-How often can I see my baby and what is the visitors' policy?
+How often can I see my baby and what is the visitation policy?

 We encourage you to visit your baby as much as possible.
 A maximum of two visitors, including parents, are welcome to visit any time.
-Mom and Dad are always allowed to stay in the unit.
+Parents are always allowed to stay in the unit.
 There will be limited time for other visitors.
 Siblings ages 12 and older can visit with an adult.